Storytelling marketing: how to use it to crush your competition

 A normal but powerful thing.

-We talk a lot at Prezly about the benefits of email marketing and owned media.
+We talk a lot at Prezly about the benefits of email marketing (heck, our own suite includes PR outreach software) and owned media.
 But the fine line between "fun, sexy email campaign" and "boring, trash-worthy spam" is razor thin.
 And the difference between the two comes down to value and not being super boring.
 Emails that tell a unique story or provide value in an interesting way are far more likely to win fans than self-promotional ramblings.

 Speaking of fun newsletters, sign up for ours for more storytelling goodness 👇

-Your brand's story can either be written by you or for you.
-Telling the world who you are gives you an opportunity to stand for something, lest you be unceremoniously written off as simply another faceless, meaningless brand amongst a sea of other brands.
-Storytelling is your key to unlocking an emotional connection to your audience.
+Your company's story can either be written by you or for you.
+Telling the world who you are gives you an opportunity to stand for something, lest you be unceremoniously written off as simply another faceless, meaningless business amongst a sea of other businesses.
+Using stories in your marketing is your key to unlocking an emotional connection to your audience.

-To learn more about the power of storytelling with some great practical tips, read The power of storytelling in business (or, How to make people fall in love) or check out these awesome storytelling examples from real brands.
+Fear not!
+We get down and practical in our sister article, The power of storytelling in business (or, How to make people fall in love) – and you can also check out these awesome storytelling examples from real brands for some inspo.